carolinfly/Financial-Research/README.md

 - Portfolio Optimization in R
 - Portfolio Optimization in Python
 - Extract stock market data
-- Prediction of Stock Prices Using Regression Techniques
+- Prediction of Stock Prices Using Regression Models